Observing Clouds

 In addition to identifying cloud types, there are many other fun activities you can do while cloud-watching.
 Here are a few ideas to get you started:

-• Draw the clouds: Take a sketchbook outside and draw the different types of clouds you see.
+• Draw them: Take a sketchbook outside and draw the different types of clouds you see.
 This is a great way to develop observational skills and artistic abilities.

 • Make-up stories: Look at the shapes of the clouds and see if you can imagine different objects or animals in the sky.
 This is a fun way to exercise creativity and imagination.